indigotech/taq-github-bot/src/data/github/tracks/track-9/steps/step-2.md

-# Challenge Task - edit a user
+# Challenge: edit a user

 Add an edit screen to your application.
 The challenge here is to re-use code as much as possible while keeping things simple.